 Dr. Sabrina Jackson, T.V. personality and host of Detroit’s 910AM Superstaion’s The Essentially Sabrina Show recently hosted a movie night and relationship panel discussion.
 She asked tough relationship questions straight from the source: MEN!

 The relationship discussion included an all-male panel of six Detroit professionals.
-Each man opened up about their relationship goals and what they fell men really want in a relationship.
+Each man opened up about their relationship goals and what they feel men really want in a relationship.

-KEEP READING TO FIND OUT THE RELATIONSHIP ADVICE THE MEN SHARED WITH THE WOMEN!
+KEEP READING TO FIND OUT RELATIONSHIP ADVICE THE MEN SHARED WITH THE WOMEN!